SkyKings-Guild/SkyKings/config.md

 ## Linking a Guild

 As you may have noticed, the `IN_GUILD` setting requires you to link your server to a guild.
 This can easily be done with the `setup` command, which will take you through an interactive setup process.
+Ranks and guild requirements also require this.

+# Guild Ranks

+To add a guild rank to the bot, simply run the `config ranks add` command with the `rank` name and the `role`.

+Example: `k!config ranks add Member @Role`

+# Guild Requirements

+To add a guild requirement to the bot, simply run the `config requirements add` command with the `requirement` and the `value`.

+Example: `k!config requirements add weight 5000`

+To view a full list of requirements, run the `config requirements help` command.